ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/chi/paralyze.rst

 Paralyze is a Chi Ability.

-Paralyze allows Chiblockers to stun entities for a short period of time during which they are completely helpless.
+Paralyze allows Chiblockers to stun entities for a short period of time, rendering them completely helpless.
 GIF TO BE ADDED

 Usage